ArtiPedia/blog-v3/_posts/2016-07-15-why-jekyll-over-wordpress.md

 ### 4. Markdown
 I just love to write in markdown.
 Markdown allows you to write your post even in a text editor.
 It has helped me in a big way.
 Let's say we are travelling and got an idea for an article.
 We can literally start writing the post right away on our smartphone using any note taking app!

+> I always have a local copy of my blogs.

 Eventually, I switched all my blogs to Jekyll and I always have a local copy of my blog which wasn't easy to have in WordPress.
 I'm pretty happy with the performance of my blogs.
 For example, my chess blog [kidschessworld](http://kidschessworld.com){: target="_blank"} is built using Jekyll and hosted on Github Pages which has helped me gain some business(I teach chess online).

 You don't have to worry about the design part.
 There are hundreds of themes already available.
 You can [subscribe](http://eepurl.com/bZdvSP){: target="_blank" rel="nofollow"} to my blog to get a detailed list of free responsive Jekyll themes and their links to start off with.

 ## Start here
 Usually, Jekyll is hosted on github pages but you can also host it on any other conventional hosting service.
 But one thing you observe is that, almost all the Jekyll themes are hosted as a github repository.
 So in order to test it out you should know how to fork(copy) the repo to your own account.
 And to do that, you should have a github account.
-So [sign up for a free account](https://github.com/join?source=header-home){: target="_blank" rel="nofollow"}.
+So [sign up for a free account](https://github.com/join){: target="_blank" rel="nofollow"}.

 Once that is done, you have to find a nice theme for your blog.
 So do some research or [sign up here](http://eepurl.com/bZdvSP){: target="_blank"} to get a quick checklist.
 You can also checkout [Jekyll Themes](https://jekyll-themes.com){: target="_blank"}.
 Now you should visit the theme's homepage.
 Here is a video guide.